Psyc0pathic/MapperBot/README.md

 ﻿# DiscordBots
-storing scource code of a generic bot
+storing source code of a generic bot
+Also, I should've renamed it to 'MapperBot' instead of DiscordBot.
+Regardless, anyone reading this wont misunderstood this is not a bot tutorial.